You can translate the document:

 • Data Scientists and Data Engineers will enjoy the Denodo data modeling capabilities: familiar SQL syntax, table-level and field-level transformations, graphical modeling, visualization of data lineage and tree view of the data transformation flow.

-• Data Engineers will rapidly fulfill requests for new data availability thanks to Denodo Platform broad connectors choice and the absence of data replication.
+• Data Engineers will rapidly fulfill requests for new data availability thanks to Denodo Platform broad connector choices and the absence of data replication.

-• Data Engineers will ensure the best performances for the highly interactive query patterns typical of data exploration thanks to the Denodo Platform advanced query optimizer.
+• Data Engineers will optimize performance for highly interactive query patterns commonly encountered during data exploration using the advanced query optimizer available in the Denodo Platform.

-• Data Engineers will leverage the Denodo Platform data publication capabilities, for a flexible and efficient data consumers access to ML-algorithms predictions.
+• Data Engineers will leverage the Denodo Platform's data publication capabilities to provide flexible and efficient access for data consumers to ML-algorithm predictions.

 References